indexeddbshim/IndexedDBShim/README.md

     structured cloning algorithm representation and return its own to be passed to `typeson.register`.
 See the library
     [typeson-registry-sca-reverter](https://github.com/brettz9/typeson-registry-sca-reverter)
-    for a function that can do this.
+    for a function that can do this and check it for updates if you are using it in case needed to work against new updates of IndexedDBShim.
 - __fullIDLSupport__ - If set to `true`, the slow-performing
     `Object.setPrototypeOf` calls required for full WebIDL compliance will be used.
 Probably only needed for testing or environments where full